Amr1977/wassally/ARCHITICTURE_EN.md

 ---

-This document now fully captures our architecture, including the new Sprint 1 plan.
-The plan is saved in the ARCH file under the "Sprint 1 – Implementation & Testing Plan" section.
-Let me know if you need any further changes or additions!
+This ARCH file now encapsulates our complete architecture, including our team collaboration plan, module details, sprint schedule for implementation and testing, and all change logs.
+Let me know if you need any further modifications or additions!